sigdba/sig-shared-sceptre/templates/EcsWebService/readme.md

 #### RuleModel

+- `container_port` (integer) - The container port associated with this rule's traffic.
+  - This field is only required if you need to send traffic to multiple ports within the container.
+You must include this port in the container's `port_mappings` key.

+- `health_check` ([HealthCheckModel](#HealthCheckModel)) - Health check for this rule.
+This overrides the `health_check` specified on the container.

 - `host` (string) - Pattern to match against the request's host header.
 Wildcards `?` and `*` are supported.
   - For this setting to work properly, the ELB will need to be set up to for multiple hostnames.
   - **See Also:** [AWS::ElasticLoadBalancingV2::ListenerRule HostHeaderConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticloadbalancingv2-listenerrule-hostheaderconfig.html)